jakobzhao/geog458/readme.md

 -   **Readings:** [Leaflet Basics](weeks/week04/leaflet), [Map Events](weeks/week04/mapevent)
 -   **Lab 3:** [An integrative web mapping](labs/lab03) `Due: May 3rd, by 11:59pm`,  Example: [Oregon Water Atlas](http://oregonwater.info/atlas.html)
--   **In-class Discussion:** In-class Discussion: a) Web Map A by `Group 3` on `Tuesday` , b) Web Map B by `Group 4` on `Thursday`.
+-   **In-class Discussion:** a) Web Map A by `Group 3` on `Tuesday` , b) Web Map B by `Group 4` on `Thursday`.
 Each group will need to pick any online web map you feel interested in, and then introduce this web map to the class.
 Each group is expected to (1) describe the functions and the targeted audience of this web map; (2) discuss the possible system architecture (you might want to refer to the system architecture diagram which is introduced in week 2); (3) analyze the codes.
 You are expected to open up the Chrome inspector, and introduce the libraries, the network flow, the major visual components and possibly their functions, etc; (4) The strengths and weaknesses about this web map, especially the map design elements.
 Please recall the map critique you did in the prerequisite class `geog 360` - what are the visual strategies, the use of visual hierarchy, and so on; (5) do you think the interactive map is an appropriate strategy for the examined topic?
 If yes, why?
 If not, what else would be better? e.g., an interactive chart, or a static infographics?
 (6) anything else you feel worthy to share with the classmates.
 Overall, the in-class discussion will be in approximately 30 minutes.
 Following the group discussion, we will hold a Q&A session.

 ### Week 5: Map design